Enrolment

 Can I bring a friend or family member with me to my enrolment appointment?

-What documents do I need to bring with me to my enrolment appointment?
+I am an international student, what documents do I need to bring with me to my enrolment appointment?

 Please have your Student ID number ready when you come in to see us.